KennethWussmann/panthora/docs/usage/assets.md

   </tr>
 </table>

-Tory's flexibility allows it to function as a food tracker, assisting in inventory management.
+Panthora's flexibility allows it to function as a food tracker, assisting in inventory management.
 Utilizing tags can enhance organization, such as indicating the location of items like eggs.